Next to Halloween, Thanksgiving is my favorite holiday. These Minecraft Creeper Mini Pumpkin Pies will definitely work for both!

 Usually we head to grandma’s house and almost immediately have our big Thanksgiving meal for lunch.
 Then, grandpa watches football and the rest of us either have a marathon of board games or video games.

 These are very easy to make.
 I used a jumbo muffin pan and a 6-inch circular cookie cutter to make the pie shells from refrigerated pie crust.
-Then, I made my usual pumpkin pie (which is my favorite one with evaporated milk on the back of the Libby Pumpkin Pie can).
+Then, I made my usual pumpkin pie recipe, which is either the Libby’s Pumpkin Pie recipe on the back of the can OR my delicious dulce de leche pumpkin pie.
+For this recipe, I adapted the Libby recipe for these mini pies.

-While they were baking, I used the leftover pie crust and cut out little Minecraft Creeper faces with a knife, It’s pretty simple since you’re basically just cutting straight lines.
+While the pies are baking, use the leftover pie crust and cut out little Minecraft Creeper faces with a knife.
+It’s pretty simple since you’re basically just cutting straight lines.

-Make your Thanksgiving awesome with Minecraft Creeper Pumpkin Pies
+Make your Halloween or Thanksgiving awesome with Minecraft Creeper Pumpkin Pies

 - 15 oz can of pumpkin